Why women struggle to love and care for themselves

 And, and, and…

-But, you’ll show up more and more as who you are.
-You’ll let go of hiding and the fear of being rejected.
+But, you’ll show up more and more as who you are because you care less about being rejected.

 You’ll become a fierce protector of your boundaries because you’re clear about what you want and what your limitations are.

-In other words, when you love and celebrate yourself, your perspective of yourself and the world changes.
+In other words, when you care for, love and celebrate yourself, your perspective of yourself and the world changes.